Advising

 Advising Frequently Asked Questions

-To make an appointment with an Economics advisor, please use https://student.msu.edu.
-You are not assigned to a specific advisor.
-You may schedule an appointment with any of the advisors.
+To make an appointment with an Economics adviser, please use https://student.msu.edu.
+You are not assigned to a specific adviser.
+You may schedule an appointment with any of the advisers.

-To change your major to Economics, make an appointment with an Economics advisor via https://student.msu.edu.
-You may schedule an appointment with any of the advisors.
+To change your major to Economics, make an appointment with an Economics adviser via https://student.msu.edu.
+You may schedule an appointment with any of the advisers.

 If your GPA is below 2.0, you will be referred to the College of Social Science Student Affairs office after your Economics advising appointment.

-To add any of the above Economics designations, make an appointment with an Economics via https://student.msu.edu.
-An advisor can explain the differences among these options and how they fit into your remaining time at MSU.
+To add any of the above Economics designations, make an appointment with an Economics adviser via https://student.msu.edu.
+An adviser can explain the differences among these options and how they fit into your remaining time at MSU.

 Students who have made significant progress toward the Economics minor may email advising@econ.msu.edu to get the minor added to your record.